Packingtown Museum at The Plant -- coming soon!

 Planning Committee.
 Initial planning for the Packingtown Museum is being spearheaded by a volunteer organizing committee, as follows:

-- John Edel, founder of Bubbly Dynamics, LLC, The Plant, and Plant Chicago, NFP
+- John Edel, founder of Bubbly Dynamics, LLC and The Plant

 - Ivan Guzman, intern with Bubbly Dynamics, LLC, and master’s student in Museum and Exhibition Studies at the University of Illinois at Chicago